digdeeproots/provable-refactorings/recipes/key-5/split-class/cpp.md

 {{< Draft >}}

+# Split Class

-This recipe is designed to do Extract Class and nothing else.
+This recipe is designed Extract one responsibility from one class and nothing else.
 If you want to do something else, consult the other refactorings.

 # Constraints